-3 Writing Assignments (500 pts) - Throughout the semester I will assign three writing assignments in which the student will reflect upon or research the topic I assign.
-Two reflection writing assignments (150 points and 100 points) and one research paper (250 points).
-Critical thinking, analysis, and independent thought are a must for each assignment.
-A prompt and rubric for each assignment will be provided on Brightspace.
+3 Writing Assignments (500 pts) - Throughout the semester I will assign three writing assignments in which the student will reflect or research the topic I assign: one paper about you, one reflection essay and one research paper.
+Critical thinking and personal perspective are a must for each assignment.
+I will give a detailed explanation for each paper on Brightspace.
+The papers are due no later than 11:00 p.m. on the due date.
+Papers must be submitted through Brightspace to the TurnItIn tool.
+24%